 By the end of the course you will be able to :

-- Stay on top of a projects when they’re underway.
+- Stay on top of your projects while they are underway and through completion.

-- Present a more professional management image to your clients.
+- Present a more organized and professional management style.

-- Complete your projects on time, and to budget.
+- Have more success completing your projects on time, and to budget.

 - Length: 4 hours.